LoriAzniveBerberian/LoriAzniveBerberian.github.io/project.md

 ![Figure 7.
 Ridge vs naive statewide.](assets/IMG/statewide_scatter_2.png)

-**Figure 7.** Ridge vs naive predictions.
-Each point is one quarter, with the x-axis showing the true mean kelp area and the y-axis the model prediction.
-Ridge points (blue) lie closer to the 1:1 dashed line than naive points (orange), indicating that ridge better reproduces the statewide mean canopy than the naive persistence model.
+**Figure 7.** Ridge vs naive statewide mean kelp canopy predictions for test quarters.
+Each point is one quarter, with the x-axis showing the true mean kelp area (m² per pixel) and the y-axis the model prediction.
+Ridge points (blue) lie closer to the 1:1 dashed line than naive points (orange), indicating that ridge better reproduces the statewide mean canopy.
+Across all test quarters, the statewide mean absolute error ranges from 2.1 to 289.5 m² per pixel for ridge and from 0.0 to 456.0 m² per pixel for the naive model.

 ![Figure 8.
 Statewide mean: true vs predicted.](assets/IMG/statewide_ridge_vs_naive.png)